National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Glasgow

-We require Marine Engineer to join our Marine client in Falkirk for a part-time/Part-year (16 hours), 6-month fixed-term contract position.
+We require Marine Engineer to join our Marine client in Falkirk for a full-time, permanent position.
 In this role you will work on a rota, which will include weekends and bank holidays, as well as providing additional standby and call out cover.

 As a Marine Engineer, you will report to the Operations Manager and be responsible for ensuring continuity of customer service is maintained to highest degree.
 Fundamental to this role is the ability to diagnose and resolve diesel engine, electrical and plumbing problems within the hire fleet.